adarshu/GeocodeService/README.md

 Config file:
 - Note: xxx values should be set to the appropriate value
 - The Api keys below are required for the Google and Here services below
-- The included config.ini file contains a running config with real API keys that can be used (within accoutn limits).
+- The included config.ini file contains a running config with real API keys that can be used (within account limits).

 Sample config file:
 <pre>